EarthAsylum/docs.eacDoojigger/readme.md

 Rather than updating or customizing themes and functions, it is often best to isolate your custom code in a plugin or plugin extension so that code is not lost when the theme is changed or updated.
 Themes should only be used and customized with code pertinent to the look and feel of your site.
 Any code that should be retained after changing a theme belongs in a plugin or plugin extension.
 This keeps your code reusable and theme independent.

 _{eac}Doojigger makes purpose-driven, task-oriented, theme-independent, reliable, and efficient code easy to create and maintain._

-### Definitions

-_doojigger_ (n)
-1. Something unspecified whose name is either forgotten or not known.
-2. *A Wordpress Plugin built with {eac}Doojigger.*

-_doololly_ (n)
-1. Any nameless small object, typically some form of gadget.
-2. *An extension to a Doojigger plugin.*

-_doohickey_ (n)
-1. A thing (used in a vague way to refer to something whose name one does not know or cannot recall).
-2. *A plugin used to load a Doololly extension.*

-_doodad_ (n)
-1. Something, especially a small device or part, whose name is unknown or forgotten.
-2. *A helper or trait included with a Doojigger plugin.*

 ### See Also